 How can i get financial assistance for cancer patients?

 You can also seek cash for cancer treatment through grants, crowdfunding, and disability benefits, among other options.
 A fantastic alternative for obtaining funds for cancer treatment is viatical or life settlements (where you sell your life insurance policy for a large sum of cash).

 Where to get financial assistance for cancer patients?

-To find out if this programme is offered in your region, call the American Cancer Society at 1-800-227-2345.
-Through its Patient Aid programme, the Leukemia & Lymphoma Society can assist some families with the expense of gas and parking for outpatient therapy.
+You can call the American Cancer Society at 1-800-227-2345.
+Through its Patient Aid programme, the Leukemia & Lymphoma Society can also assist some families with the expense of gas and parking for outpatient therapy.

 How does the American Cancer Care Society help with transportation assistance?